2600hz/kazoo-php-sdk/docs/CallflowBuilder/index.md

 ####fromUriRealm()

-sets the from URI realm to the string specified.
+Sets the from URI realm to the string specified.

 ####callerIdType()

-sets the caller ID type to what is specified
+Sets the caller ID type to what is specified

 ####useLocalResources()

-TRUE or FALSE
+Accepts TRUE or FALSE

 ####huntAccountId()

-an account_id
+Accepts an account ID.
+The specified accounts carrier resources will be used for offnet calling.

 ####emitAccountId()

-puts account id in SIP header
+Puts the specified account id in SIP header.

 ####customSipHeaders()

-An associative array of custom sip headers
+An associative array of custom sip headers.

 ####ignoreEarlyMedia()

-TRUE or FALSE
+Accepts TRUE or FALSE.

 ####outboundFlags()

-An array of flags.
+Accepts an array of flags.

 ##Pivot